Canon 6D Mark II vs 760D

 Body comparison: Canon 6D Mark II vs 760D

 The physical size and weight of the Canon 6D Mark II and the Canon 760D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is notably smaller (17 percent) than the Canon 6D Mark II.
 Moreover, the 760D is markedly lighter (26 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the 760D does not feature any corresponding weather-sealing.